jake-knerr/chess/README.md

 ### Components - Media & Container Queries

-#### Media queries are defined at the bottom of a component's styles.
+#### Media and container queries are defined at the bottom of a component's styles.

 > Why?
 Media queries are used to change styles based on the device's screen size.
 By defining them at the bottom of a component's styles, it is easier to see how the component's styles change based on the screen size.